 Select the right material

 Selecting the right material is another important factor in optimizing tolerance in injection molding.
 The properties of the material will have a direct impact on the manufacturing process and the final product.
-In general, softer materials are easier to work with and will result in less tolerance issues.
-But injection molding is compatible with a wide variety of materials, so it’s important to select the one that best suits the application.
+In general, softer materials are easier to work with and will result in fewer tolerance issues.
+However, injection molding is compatible with a wide variety of materials, so it’s important to select the one that best suits the application.

 Repeatable process control